Sonia-E/LinguaLair/README.md

 2. <strong>Manual Creation:</strong> If instead you want to do it yourself, just go to <code>http://localhost/LinguaLair/bd/bd.php</code> in your browser and you will see the database creation messages.

+### Users created by the database for testing

+You can signup as a new user of your choosing, but you can also use one of our three sample users with a different assigned role each:

+1.	<strong><code>chieloveslangs</code>:</strong> Main user with the <code>ADMIN</code> role and public profile
+2.	<strong><code>Sauron</code>:</strong> user with private profile and the <code>STANDARD</code> role: role for common users and newcomers
+3.	<strong><code>Kakashi</code>:</strong> user with the <code>PREMIUM</code> role and public role

+Thanks to these sample users, you can test each role's unique functionalities.
+If you want to use any of them, simply add these usernames and the access password <code>contrasenia</code> in the login process.

 ## Usage

 - Once everything is installed and the Apache and MySQL modules in XAMPP are running, you just need to go to the following address in your browser: <code>http://localhost/LinguaLair/</code>.
 You can use any preferred browser, but the application was developed using Google Chrome and Microsoft Edge as the main browsers for visualization.